 What is joint hypermobility?

-Infants with joint hypermobility have joints that are able to bend further than usual and a trunk and limbs that appear to be floppy and weak.
+Babies with joint hypermobility have joints that are able to bend further than usual and a trunk and limbs that appear to be floppy and weak.

 The increased range of movement at the joints (sometimes called joint laxity or being double jointed) is due to differences in the connective tissue that forms the joint capsule and ligaments.